mahannae/mahannaeFinal/README.md

 ### Mapmaking Process

 <p> The map making process begins with importing the two datasets into QGIS.
-For this map the CRS is NAD27 / Washington North- EPSG 32048.
+When this is done the CRS ends up to be NAD83- EPSG 4269.
+For this map the CRS needs to be NAD27 / Washington North- EPSG 32048.
+You will cahnge this when the layers are exported below as Geopackages.
 The county basemap is added as a vector layer.
 The EV Dataset is added as a deliminated text layer.

 ![Base Layers](/Graphics/Rawdatalayers.PNG)